maartenvanelst/maartenvanelst/README.md

 ### Hi there, I'm @maartenvanelst 👋
-Just some student trying to figure out what to do next... :)
+Just some student trying to figure out what to do next

 - 🔭 I’m currently working on an internship at UMC Utrecht
 - 🌱 I’m currently learning PyTorch